fenrirsong/JoystickProject/README.md

 In "Instructable Example" I used an example to figure out how to get a Windows Forms C# project to talk to my Arduino to turn on an LED.
 No big deal.

+In "ConsoleZaberCommanderASCII" I built some code to deal with "deadzones" or places I don't want our expensive equipment to run into.
+It *should* avoid these deadzones, and from the tests I've run, it does, with the exception of moving to the opposite side of an obstacle.
+I haven't built that part of the code because I think it will be outside the scope of this entire project.
+Our deadzones are fairly large objects that can be approximated with a few rectangular areas.

 In "XBoxStage-master", I have taken code written by @jaybo and modified it so that I have an XBox controller controlling an Arduino (Uno on COM5 at baud = 9600) using Visual Studio C#, WPF, and SharpDX.XInput.
 In the future, I will add control over 3 Zaber actuators, and 1 Thorlabs actuator.
 In the farther future, I will add a finite state machine to toggle between different parts of the process of picking up a section and placing it on the grid.

 Eventually, I'll do some work to utilize code written by @mdjarv to use a HOTAS Warthog joystick to control